gindelmer/ophom/README.md

 - If an ermegency stop (M112 GCODE) is send to the printer
 - If a maximum temperature is reached by the nozzle or the bed

-### Hue Sytem Rules
+### Bridge Sytem Rules

-You can create rules on your Bridge for automatic power on/off other Hue devices at the same time your change the state of your plug.
+You can create rules on your bridge for automatic power on/off other devices at the same time your change the state of your plug.

 ![Ophom Hue Rules](docs/images_readme/hue_rules.png)

-*This rules are not controlled by Ophom but directly by the Philips Hue Bridge*
+*This rules are not controlled by Ophom but directly by the bridge*

 ## Setup